TaiAurori/Stopgap/README.md

 end because the save files get *enormous* and LÖVE starts hard crashing upon attempting to save.

-This mod (soon) allows configuring the compression level that Balatro uses to save game data, and it also adds some "Fancy Tricks" to scrub redundant data that can be reproduced at load time.
+This mod allows configuring the compression level that Balatro uses tosave game data, and it also adds some "Fancy Tricks" to scrub redundant data that can be reproduced at load time.

 # How to install
 1. For the love of Godsmarble, **BACK UP YOUR SAVE.** This thing hasn't been